Caitríona Balfe: Early acting roles

+Outlander

 In September 2013, Balfe was cast as the lead character, Claire Beauchamp Randall Fraser, on the Starz television drama series Outlander, based on the novels written by Diana Gabaldon; the series premiered in August 2014.
-She plays a mid-20th-century nurse who is transported back in time to the war-torn mid-18th-century Scottish Highlands.
+She plays a mid-20th-century nurse (later surgeon) who is transported back in time to the war-torn mid-18th-century Scottish Highlands.
 Both the series and her performance have received critical acclaim, with Richard Lawson of Vanity Fair saying "it helps immensely that Balfe is such an appealing actress, [she] makes Claire a spirited, principled, genuinely heroic heroine".
 Tim Goodman of The Hollywood Reporter wrote that Balfe is "reason enough to watch; she's a confident actress who brings various shades to her character."
 James Poniewozik of Time labelled Balfe's portrayal as "wry, [and] infectiously engaging."
 Angelica Jade Bastién of The New York Times called Balfe "one of the most stunning actresses on television".

 In December 2014, Entertainment Weekly named Balfe one of its 12 Breakout Stars of 2014; that month she was also voted "Woman Of The Year" at BBC America's Anglophenia Fan Favorites tournament.

 In April 2015, Balfe received Best Actress in a Lead Role Drama and Rising Star Award nominations for the 12th Irish Film & Television Awards, and was named one of People magazine's "50 Most Beautiful People in the World".
 She won Saturn Awards for Best Actress on Television in 2015 and 2016.
 In November 2016, Balfe won the Scottish BAFTA award for Best Actress on Television and in February 2018 she won the Irish IFTA for Best Actress in a Lead Role Drama.
 Balfe also received four nominations for the Golden Globe Award for Best Actress – Television Series Drama for her role in Outlander.